Meet Our Staff

 cperrotti@providence.edu

-Maddie Harris (she/her)
+Maddie Harris (she/they)

 Program Coordinator